CSM celebrates 508 graduates during winter commencement on La Plata campus

 “After unveiling the opportunities CSM offered to its students, I would not have had it any other way,” Ennis said.
 “I was not only able to find security in funding my studies, but also security in the fact that others had confidence in me, too.”

-For 60-year-old graduate Adrien Seaton of Waldorf, she was inspired to enroll in CSM’s nursing program after losing her father six years ago.
-Seaton credited the nurses who treated her loved one for making “a tremendous difference,” despite seeing him going through challenging medical processes.
+Sixty-year-old graduate Adrien Seaton of Waldorf was inspired to enroll in CSM’s nursing program after losing her father six years ago.
+Seaton credited the nurses who treated her dad for making “a tremendous difference,” despite seeing him going through challenging medical processes.

 “I was inspired by the nurses who treated him,” she said.
 “I decided I, too, wanted to be a nurse and give back. … Nursing students are wonderful people.
 They are very accepting and truly care about people.”